kysion/codex/docs/config.md

 Each server may set `startup_timeout_sec` to adjust how long Codex waits for it to start and respond to a tools listing.
 The default is `10` seconds.
 Similarly, `tool_timeout_sec` limits how long individual tool calls may run (default: `60` seconds), and Codex will fall back to the default when this value is omitted.

+Codex ships with a small set of built-in presets that you can reference via the `preset` field.
+For example, `chrome_devtools` launches `npx chrome-devtools-mcp@latest --stdio` with relaxed startup/tool timeouts so that UI debugging flows have enough headroom.
+You can still override `command`, `args`, `env`, or the timeout fields when needed.

 This config option is comparable to how Claude and Cursor define `mcpServers` in their respective JSON config files, though because Codex uses TOML for its config language, the format is slightly different.
 For example, the following config in JSON:

 ```json